ChrKroer/academic-kickstart/content/post/reading-list.md

 ## Computer Science Foundations

 * [Algorithm Design](https://www.pearson.com/us/higher-education/program/Kleinberg-Algorithm-Design/PGM319216.html) by Kleinberg and Tardos.
-Being able to recognize when a problem is NP-hard, and proving it, is an important skill when working on combinatorial problems: even if one does applied research!
+Being able to recognize when a problem is NP-hard, and proving it, is an important skill when working on combinatorial problems; even if one does applied research!
 For example, it tells you when you need to think about integer-programming rather than convex optimization.

 ## Programming Skills

 The following pieces of numerical software provide a good foundation that enables most research that I do.
 It's all based on a python stack.
 A reasonable alternative is [julia](https://julialang.org/) with the incredible [JuMP](https://www.juliaopt.org/JuMP.jl/stable/) package for mathematical optimization.
-Just beware that python is more likely to be used in industry etc.
+Just beware that python is more likely to be used in industry.

 * [numpy](https://numpy.org/)  A general familiarity with numpy and scipy is extremely useful for running simulations, testing hypotheses, or implementing algorithms.
 I recommend installing via the [anaconda](https://www.anaconda.com/download/) distribution.